vijay176us/istio-workshop-solo/istio-basics/04-secure-services-with-istio.md

 The `default` secret containers the public certificate information for the `web-api` service.
 You can analyze the contents of the default secret using openssl.

-First, check the issuer of the public certificate:
+1. Check the issuer of the public certificate:

 ```bash
 istioctl proxy-config secret deploy/web-api -n istioinaction -o json | jq '[.dynamicActiveSecrets[] | select(.name == "default")][0].secret.tlsCertificate.certificateChain.inlineBytes' -r | base64 -d | openssl x509 -noout -text | grep 'Issuer'